-Whilst an exciting time within an organisation it’s not without its challenges, especially from a hiring perspective.
+Whilst the hiring process is an exciting time within an organisation, it’s not without its challenges.

 Tasked with bringing in recruits quickly, most will start talking about automation and mass-scale candidate marketing.
 However, you may notice your candidate feedback scores, either in your surveys or Glassdoor, dropping as a result.

-Because there is the perception that good candidate experience and hiring fast at scale are mutually exclusive.
+Because there is the misconception that good candidate experience and hiring fast at scale are mutually exclusive.
 But that’s not true!

 During my time at a FAANG, I doubled the EMEA headcount whilst simultaneously doubling our candidate feedback score.

-Here are my ideas for balancing scaling with candidate experience so that, when it comes to future hiring, you are not laboured with the perception that you’re a company that treats candidates like numbers in a Lotto drawing machine.
+Here are my ideas for balancing scaling with candidate experience so that, when it comes to future hiring, you're not laboured with the perception that you’re a company that treats candidates like numbers in a Lotto drawing machine.

 It seems basic, but starting off with a good talent plan either at the start of the quarter, year, or even after a funding round is vital.

 Meet all your business leaders and make sure that you schedule a time to talk about the health of their team and how the business aims will impact what resources will be needed.
 In my meetings I always touch upon the following points: